Kangiriyanka/joe-farah/src/pages/projects/k-count.md

 In the DayView, there's the DayInfoView on top where you can see your current weight of the day and the calories needed to maintain it.
 It's a NavigationLink to the EditCurrentWeightView which allows you to enter a new weight for the day.

 ### Hidden
 When a user update updates their weight on the current day, we should update it the UserDefaults

 ## ProgressView

+### Graph

+1. Have to think about which points to annotate -> use enumerated in ForEach and check  our multiple

 ### Charts